giraffe-fsharp/Giraffe/README.md

     ]
 ```

-### WriteXml
+### WriteXmlAsync

-`ctx.WriteXml someObj` can be used to return an XML response back to the client.
+`ctx.WriteXmlAsync someObj` can be used to return an XML response back to the client.

 #### Example: